syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Change the node expand state in Excel

-You can change the node expanding state in Excel by using the `NodeExpandMode` property.
+Change the node expanding state in Excel by using the `NodeExpandMode` property.

 {% tabs %}
 {% highlight c# %}